ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a mount target in the UI
 {: #fs-create-mount-target-ui}

-You can create several mount targets for an existing file share if the share is to be used by resources in multiple VPCs.
-You can create one mount target per VPC for the file share.

 1. In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > File shares**.